-Doctors Manitoba has reviewed the two new documents.
+Doctors Manitoba has reviewed the new documents.
 They are lengthy, but we have provided a summary below, along with our advice as you consider applying these revised guidelines in your practice setting.
 We recommend you review the provincial documents in full.

 Shared Health has now developed three “risk zones” based on patient COVID risk factors with different PPE requirements:

 - The Red Zone involves providing care to known COVID-19 patients